jelizaga/install_plus/README.md

 ... it's likely that `gum` was successfully installed using Go, but you haven't added Go binaries to your `$PATH` yet, so `gum` can't be found.

-Make sure you've added your Go binaries to your `$PATH` variable:
+Make sure you've added your Go binaries to your `$PATH` variable, so they can be
+used:

 ```bash
 # Prints the contents of your $PATH.
 Make sure there's a /go/bin: